vivekagr/AWS-SAA-C02-Course/README.md

 it as a drive or a root volume on Linux.
 Spinning hard disks or SSD.
 This could also be delivered by a physical volume.
 Has no built in structure.
 You can mount an EBS volume or boot off an EBS volume.
+  - mountable
+  - bootable

 - File Storage: Presented as a file share with a structure.
 You access the files by traversing the storage.
 You cannot boot from storage, but you can mount it.
+  - mountable
+  - not bootable

 - Object Storage: It is a flat collection of objects.
 An object can be anything with or without attached metadata.
 To retrieve the object, you need to provide the key and then the value will be returned.
 This is not mountable or bootable.
 It scales very well and can have simultaneous access.
+  - not mountable
+  - not bootable

 #### Storage Performance
+These 3 things cannot exist in isolation:
 - IO Block Size: Determines how to split up the data.
-- IOPS: How many reads or writes a system can accommodate per second.
+- IOPS (Input Output Per Second): How many reads or writes a system can accommodate per second.
 - Throughput: End rate achieved, expressed in MB/s (megabyte per second).

 `Block Size * IOPS = Throughput`

-This isn't the only part of the chain, but it is a simplification.
-A system might have a throughput cap.
-The IOPS might decrease as the block size increases.
+We need to pick the right size of IO Block Size and maximize the IOPS to achieve the highest Throughput.

+Too large IO Block Size = the IOPS will decrease

 ### Elastic Block Store (EBS)
+- Provides **network storage** for the EC2 service
+- We use EBS to create **volumes** in an **Availability Zone**, and we can attach this volume to EC2 instances in **the same AZ**
+- Everytime we launch EC2 instance, we're using EBS behind the scenes for the **boot volume** of that instance

-- Allocate block storage **volumes** to instances.
+- Allocate block storage (**volumes**) to instances.
 - Volumes are isolated to one AZ.
   - The data is highly available and resilient for that AZ.
   - All of the data is replicated within that AZ.
 The entire AZ must have